SimplyBuilt/activejob-retriable/README.md

           ActiveJob::Retriable.reraise_when_retry_exhausted = false
         end

+Additionally, if you have jobs being enqueued in your `setup` blocks, it is highly recommended that you move that functionality to an `after_setup` method.
+This is due to how the default `TestHelper` works and may change in the future.

 ## Adapter Notes & Tips

 - With **Sidekiq**, we highly encourage that you remove the RetryJobs